Tips for Pattern Mixing: Stripes & Cheetah Print

 Typically I’d keep a look like this simple with black pumps or loafers, but I thought these cheetah print flats were a fun alternative.

 For one thing, I like how the gold hardware picks up the gold from my bag and jewelry, but I also thought it was fun to do some pattern mixing.
+Plus ballet flats are one of the best transition shoes for spring because you get some foot coverage but they’re lighter than booties.

 There are a few tricks to pattern mixing so you don’t look like you got dressed in the dark.